amy lorraine au

 available Now!

 As a slave, she is the first woman to experience oppression, abuse and rejection in the Bible.
 Hagar is the first person to receive a visit from a divine messenger and the only woman to receive a direct promise of many descendants.
 She is the only person to give God a name.
 Finally, she is the first female in scripture to liberate herself from oppressive power structures when she flees to the wilderness and the first freed slave.
-How we understand her story sets the trajectory for seeing every woman’s story in the Bible.
-Her story matters.

 online OFFERINGS

-Banished to Freedom Processing Group
+Banished to Freedom Book Group

 6 weeks, 6 sessions, 2 hours each